vladanan/uxv/README.md

 Because I don't have another comp and even if I had I have no more space on my desk for it.

-**Why go and not c, c++, rust etc.?**
+**Why Go and not C, C++, Rust etc.?**

-BSD and Solaris are distant advanced versions of ancient Unix and go through c is advanced version of b and
+BSD and Solaris are distant advanced versions of ancient Unix and Go through C is advanced version of B and
-Ken who made b is also one of the creators of go and today c is mainly for system programmers and go could have better prospect to learn for other applications.
+Ken who made B is also one of the creators of Go and today C is mainly for system programmers and Go could have better prospect to learn for other applications.

 So first version would be written in ed